LT-IssacF/libuipc-samples/python/3_wrecking_balls/README.md

 # Wrecking Ball

-This is muli-body simulation using libuipc.
+This is a multi-body simulation using libuipc.

 ![image](image.png)